 the STA’s intra-BSS NAV is zero

+All of the following conditions are true:

+A first PPDU, including a frame, which is one of an CTS frame or a Trigger frame except an initial Control frame, is detected on the BSS primary channel.

+The STA issued a PHY-RXEND.indication(NoError) primitive upon reception of the first PPDU and the frame has not resulted FCS error.

+The first PPDU is classified by the STA as an inter-BSS PPDU.

+The NPCA AP has enabled MOPLEN NPCA in addition to PHYLEN NPCA and the the value of the MAC variable NPCA_CFRAME_TXOP_REM_DUR derived from the received first PPDU is greater than the value indicated in the most recently received or transmitted NPCA Minimum Duration Threshold field corresponding to its associated BSS.

+The bandwidth of the first PPDU is determined by the STA to not overlap with the NPCA primary channel based on the channel allocations and the PPDU bandwidth that are signaled in the received PPDU or obtained from the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the received PPDU.

+the STA’s intra-BSS NAV is zero(#1824)

 When a PHY-CCA.indication(BUSY) primitive corresponding to the start of the reception of a PPDU is indicated at an NPCA STA while operating on the BSS primary channel, the values of the MAC variables NPCA_PPDU_REM_DUR, NPCA_PHY_TXOP_REM_DUR and NPCA_TIMER are all set to 0.
 When a PHY-CCA.indication(BUSY) corresponding to the start of the reception of a PPDU containing an initial Control frame is indicated at an NPCA STA while operating on the BSS primary channel, the MAC variable NPCA_CFRAME_TXOP_REM_DUR is set to 0.